Triumph TR6 Tyres

 The classic Triumph TR6 is a British six-cylinder sports automobile that was the best-seller in Triumph's TR family when manufacture stopped in July 1976.
 This record was later broken by the Triumph TR7.
 Only 8,370 TR6s were sold in the United Kingdom out of the 94,619 TR6s built.

 The bodywork was similar to the preceding model, the legendary Triumph TR5, but the front and rear ends were squared off, apparently as part of a consultation deal with Karmann.
 Inline six-cylinder engines were standard on all TR6 sports vehicles.
-The engine, like the TR250 engine, was carburetted for the US market.
+The engine, like the TR250 engine, was carbureted for the US market.
 The TR6, like the TR5, was fuel-injected for various foreign markets, including the UK, thus the TR6PI (petrol-injection) name.
 The Lucas mechanical fuel injection system assisted the domestic TR6 in producing 150 horsepower.
 The non-US TR6 model was later detuned to 125 horsepower to make it simpler to drive.

-Borrani Wire Wheels
+Triumph TR6 Borrani Wire Wheels

 Borrani wheels are available for your Triumph TR6.
 As agents for the iconic Ruote Borrani Milano company we are able to supply all wheels from their extensive range.